KaoruDev/include_media_rails/README.md

 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+To quickly update `include-media` run `gulp update`.
+It will pull the latest version from `npm` and copy `include-media` to the `vendor/assets/stylesheets` directory.

+To pull down a specific version of `include-media` pass in a `--version` flag and set it to the target version. ie: `gulp update --version=1.4.2`

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at